Qui sait chanter?: Interrogation round

 s2: The guest artist and contestant may ask questions to the remaining mystery singers.
 Good singers are required to give truthful responses, while the bad singers must lie.

 Production

-Bell Media formally acquired the rights to produce a local adaptation of I Can See Your Voice in Canada (for the province of Quebec) in March 2021, with Productions J and ToRoS co-assigning on production duties.
+In March 2021, Bell Media formally acquired the rights to produce a Canadian adaptation of I Can See Your Voice for the French-speaking audiences (especially the province of Quebec), with Productions J and ToRoS co-assigning on production duties.

 Broadcast history

 Qui sait chanter? debuted on 13 September 2021, with filming taking place at Place Bell in Laval.

 While the first season broadcasts still ongoing, Noovo already renewed the series for a second season, with filming taking place at Scène Éthique in Varennes.
 It premiered with Paul Daraîche playing in a Wild West special on 12 September 2022, continuing with regular episodes the following week.
 Other thematic games that have played include Rita Baga in a Halloween special on 31 October 2022 and Marc Hervieux in a holiday special that concluded on 12 December 2022.